wearefine/fae/docs/index.md

 |-|-|
 | `[--parent-model=ParentModel]` | an optional flag that adds the association to the generated model.|

 The nested scaffold creates a model that will be nested in another object's form via the `nested_table_advanced` partial.
-This generator is very similar to `fae:scaffold`, the main difference is in the views that are setup to server the nested form.
+This generator is very similar to `fae:scaffold`, the main difference is in the views that are setup to serve the nested form.

 ## fae:page